 Cut Down Caffeine

-There are plenty of benefits to coffee, namely providing us with an energetic kick in the butt every morning when we down our first brew.
-However, coffee is highly acidic, and can seriously mess with the acidity of your stomach, particularly when you haven’t eaten anything else that day!
-If you regularly down a pot of coffee and have chronic stomach issues, consider switching to tea or cutting back on the coffee to keep your stomach from revolting!
+There are plenty of benefits to coffee, namely providing an energetic kick in the butt every morning when you gulp down your first brew.
+However, coffee is highly acidic, and can seriously mess with the acidity of your stomach, particularly when you haven’t eaten anything else the whole day!
+If you regularly drink down a pot of coffee and have chronic stomach issues, consider cutting back on the coffee to keep your stomach from revolting!

 Although most people think of intestinal distress as a physical problem, don’t forget that our body and mind are closely linked, especially through the release of stress hormones.
-Stress and anxiety can literally “tie your stomach into knots”, and we’ve all felt that before.
-If you actively reduce your stress levels, your bowel movements will become more regular, and that knot in your stomach will get untied too.
+Stress and anxiety can literally “tie your stomach into knots” and we’ve all felt that before.
+If you actively reduce your stress levels, your bowel movements will become regular and that knot in your stomach will get untied too.

 This herb has been used for hundreds of years as a digestive aid and can help to reduce heartburn in many patients.
 Heartburn is often a result of something highly acidic or spicy that you ate, and since cumin is often included in such dishes, your solution can often be right in the recipe!

 Many people have mixed opinions about meditation, but the benefits are undeniable.
-By clearing your mind and finding your center, releasing the tension and thoughts that plague you every day, you are also affecting the functions of your body, improving the flow of energy and blood, which can help to regulate your digestive system.
+By clearing your mind and releasing the tension you are improving the flow of energy and blood in the body, which can help to regulate your digestive system.

-One of the active ingredients of black pepper, piperine, has been shown to increase the amount of digestive juices, which can help to stimulate digestion and increase the efficiency of nutrient uptake.
-It is also a digestive stimulant, so it can help reduce constipation.
+One of the active ingredients of black pepper, piperine, has been shown to increase the amount of digestive juices, which can help to stimulate digestion, prevent constipation, and increase the efficiency of nutrient uptake.

-Stretch – Doesn’t it feel good to start every morning with a big, healthy stretch?
-Well, when you think about your intestines all twisted up, processing the big meals you had the day before, maybe they could use a bit of room to breathe.
+Doesn’t it feel good to start every morning with a big, healthy stretch?
+Well, when you think about your intestines all twisted up; processing the big meals you had the day before, maybe they could use a bit of room to breathe.
 If you want to move things along and keep yourself regular, stretching once or twice a day can reduce flatulence and bloating.

-This herb, which comes in many forms, has long been used to soothe stomach upset and reduce inflammation in the gut.
+This herb has long been used to soothe stomach upset and reduce inflammation in the gut.
 Furthermore, when taken in larger quantities, ginger can act as a laxative to flush out your system and eliminate constipation.

-Studies have shown that these delicious nuts are able to function as a probiotic in certain people, meaning that they stimulate the growth of beneficial bacteria in the gut.
-The high level of fiber also helps improve digestion and reduce constipation.
+Studies have shown that this delicious nut is able to function as a probiotic in certain people, meaning that it stimulates the growth of beneficial bacteria in the gut.
+The high level of fiber also helps to improve digestion and reduce constipation.

-Bran has one of the highest concentrations of dietary fiber in commonly found food (about 24 grams per cup), so it is commonly recommended to eliminate constipation and stimulate healthy bowel movements by bulking up stool and promoting peristaltic motion.
+Bran has one of the highest concentrations of dietary fiber (about 24 grams per cup), so it is recommended to eliminate constipation and stimulate healthy bowel movements by bulking up the stool and promoting peristaltic motion.

-Berries are not only high in fiber, which we have explained above, but many types of berries are also high in water content.
-Furthermore, some berries are called “superfoods”, and their high antioxidant content can reduce inflammation and promote functionality within the gut.
+Berries are not only high in fiber but are also high in water content.
+Furthermore, berries are also called “superfoods” and their high antioxidant content can reduce inflammation and promote functionality within the gut.

 Rather than after-dinner coffee, try tea instead to ease digestion and soothe the stomach.
-Different teas contain different active compounds, such as the polyphenols and catechins in green tea, which protect the gut and increase pepsin production, an enzyme than increases the speed of protein digestion.
+Different teas contain different active compounds, such as the polyphenols and catechins are present in green tea.
+They protect the gut and increase pepsin production, which is an enzyme that increases the speed of protein digestion.